 - If you have upper back pain after drinking alcohol

 Of course, the chiropractor will take your complete medical history (if they don’t have it already) and take X-rays or order an MRI if it is necessary.
 They will do a complete examination to determine what is causing both the back pain and the fever.
 The chiropractor might have additional questions to determine the source of your fever.

 The fever might be the onset of the flu.
-While most people develop other symptoms first, it can happen that you have a low-grade fever for two or three days before you experience the running nose or congestion and cough.
+While most people develop other symptoms first, it can happen that you have a low-grade fever for two or three days before you experience a runny nose or congestion and cough.

+You might be wondering if a chiropractor helps to treat lower back pain.
+The answer is yes!
 Lower back pain is the #1 reason people take time off from work.
-A fever is one of the most often ignored symptom, with most people waiting it out or sweating it out.
-Combined, these two problems are your body’s way to telling you that something is wrong.
+A fever is one of the most often ignored symptoms, with most people waiting it out or sweating it out.
+Combined, these two problems are your body’s way of telling you that something is wrong.
 Your chiropractor can help to diagnose your problem.
 Of course, if you need to see a different medical professional, your chiropractor can give you the referral of a trusted professional in your area.

 If you are in pain, don’t wait another day.
-Call one of our 4 convenient locations for a same day appointment or, if you prefer, you can make an appointment online here.
-We accept more than 100 different types of insurance and we will be more than happy to call to verify your coverage.
+Call a chiropractor in Anchorage, Alaska for a same-day appointment or, if you prefer, you can make an appointment online.
+Better Health Anchorage accepts more than 100 different types of insurance and we will be more than happy to call to verify your coverage.